Longest Lasting Cat Litter

 However, there tend to be some common trends in materials.
 Crystals, for instance, are oftentimes leading the pack in their ability to hold in smells.
 This is followed by crystal/clay hybrids, then clays, and finally the all-natural (wood, corn, etc.) usually come in at the bottom of the list.

 This doesn’t mean that you should automatically throw out the idea of going with a corn or paper pellet litter.
 They can have their benefits in regards to being more affordable, better for the environment, more comfortable for the cat’s paws, less tracking, etc.

 There are some other minor metrics but those are the big three variables that seem to play the largest role.

 While we wish these were the only considerations you need to have, that simply is not the case.
 There can be many fluctuations in regards to your cat(s) that can have a huge effect on the effectiveness and ultimately the life of a given batch of litter.

-Obviously the more cats using a given litter box the shorter period of time it will be sustainable.
-More cats means more waste, more tracking, and less time in between uses to let clumps properly harden.
-In addition, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vie versa.
+The more cats using a given litter box the shorter period it will be sustainable.
+More cats mean more waste, more tracking, and less time in between uses to let clumps properly harden.
+Also, some litters are optimized for multi-cat households and will see an added boost in these environments but may struggle compared to an optimized single-cat litter, and vice versa.